-In 2016, an estimated 18.1 million people lived in the Chesapeake Bay watershed: a 0.4 percent increase from 2015.
-Experts predict the watershed’s population will pass 20 million by 2030 and reach 21.1 million by 2040.
+In 2020, an estimated 18.4 million people lived in the Chesapeake Bay watershed: a 0.23% increase from 2019.
+Experts predict the watershed’s population will increase to over 22 million by the year 2050.

 The decline in the health of the Chesapeake Bay is linked to the rise in the watershed's population, and a survey of stewardship actions in our region found many residents are not doing everything they can to protect clean water.
 Fifteen percent of residents, for example dispose of used cooking oil or grease down the drain, which can clog pipes and block wastewater from exiting their home's plumbing.
 Thirty percent of residents use pesticides in and around their homes, 35 percent use herbicides to control weeds in their yards and 36 percent use fertilizers on their lawns.
 These chemicals can add toxics to the water and make animals sick.
 As the population rises, the impacts of these actions will grow.